lucarv/connfac-lab/LAB 5/LAB 5.2/README.md

-# DEPLOY A FORMATTER MODULE
+# LAB 5.2: DEPLOY A FORMATTER MODULE

 ## Where to find a module image